 Sao Tome and Principe profile

-While the state controls a press agency and the only radio and television stations, no law forbids private broadcasting.
+While the state controls the only radio and TV stations, no law forbids private broadcasting.

 - Tela Non Diario de Sao Tome e Principe - daily, in Portuguese